Even Better Than the Real Thing: Year-end charts

+Release history

 Covers

 In his Jacques Lu Cont guise, Stuart Price reworked the song for the 2011 tribute album AHK-toong BAY-bi Covered.
 "The original multitracks gave me an insight into how U2 worked," he remarked, "but I couldn't be too precious about the track."

 Pop band Dead or Alive covered the track for the 1998 tribute album, We Will Follow: A Tribute to U2.
-An edited version also featured on their album 'Fragile', released in 2000.
+An edited version also featured on their album Fragile, released in 2000.